bordaigorl/rmview/README.md

 * Support for reMarkable 1 and 2
 * Works with software version pre 2.7
 * Compatible with ScreenShare (post 2.9)
+* Supports colors (tablet is grayscale but original colors are preserved in rmview)
 * UI for zooming, panning, rotating, inverting colors
 * Pen tracking: a pointer follows the position of the pen when hovering on the reMarkable
 * Clone a frame into separate window for reference